 Authentic but achievable

-I firmly believe that to really develop skills and knowledge in a particular style of cooking you need to immerse yourself in it.
-With my family roots in India, I travel across the sub continent a few times every year exploring spices, recipes and love cooking with my mum in my family homes.
-I also love meeting with restaurants, food traders, markets stalls and friends in cities across India who share my passion for authentic Indian cooking.
+She firmly believe that to really develop skills and knowledge in a particular style of cooking you need to immerse yourself in it.
+With family roots in India, she spends a lot of her time extensively travelling across the Indian sub continent exploring spices, recipes and cooking in her family homes.
+She also regularly meets with restaurateurs, food traders and friends in cities across India who share her passion for authentic Indian cooking.